QuartzWarrior/CookieClicker/README.md

 # cookieclicker

-## This is the modded version of Cookie Clicker for GameFinder.ga (Hide mod)
+## This is the modded version of Cookie Clicker for GameFinder.ga (Hide mod, no Ads)

 <img src="img/perfectCookie.png" width="128">